So, you want to send swag to your virtual event attendees?

 How much does it all cost?

-Though there may be extra money in the budget for swag boxes, companies still need to consider underlying costs that come with sending swag boxes for a virtual event.
+Though there may be extra money in the budget for swag boxes, companies still need to consider the underlying costs of sending swag boxes for a virtual event.

 Consider these costs that can add up when creating a custom virtual event swag box:

 - Shipping.
-It’s important to pick items that can be shipped easily.
+It’s important to pick items that can be easily shipped.
 Heavy items can increase shipping costs.
-Fragile products made of glass or other breakable materials need to have extra packaging to ensure they don’t break.
+Fragile products made of glass or other breakable materials need extra packaging to ensure they don’t break.

 What do attendees actually want?